 More importantly, this trip would include southern Italy, the place I could never quite seem to get to last time.
 But this time, it turned out I couldn’t quite get there again.

 My plan was to come into the south via Greece and work my way north to Rome.
-But that changed when Gap Adventures, the only tour company I would ever recommend, offered me a tour through northern Italy.
+But that changed when G Adventures offered me a tour through northern Italy.
 Starting in Venice, the trip would take through the Cinque Terre, Florence and, finally, Rome.
-Though I h’d been to all these places before, Gap Adventures is one of my favorite companies.
-It was in Costa Rica with them that I turned into a travel junkie, and earlier this year I gave away a trip of theirs.
-Eager to do another tour with them, I changed my plans and headed to Venice.
+Eager to do the tour, I changed my plans and headed to Venice.

-While the tour had all the hallmarks of what makes Gap Adventures great (local transportation, local hotels, and a mix of personal time and a few group activities), the trip moved too quickly for me.
+While the tour used local transportation, local hotels, and had a mix of personal time and group activities, the trip moved too quickly for me.
 I like to spend more time in places than the few days we had in each destination.
 But the tour wasn’t for me.
 It was for the others who booked the trip.
 I was just an add-on.
 The others on the trip had a limited time in Italy, so for them, the trip was perfect.

 While the trip wasn’t the south, it gave me a chance to rediscover all the cities I’d visited years back.
 In Venice, I met up with travel writer Lara Dunston (who I interviewed years back).
 She brought me to some local markets and introduced me to a restaurateur, who gave a lesson on Venice seafood and picking fish at the market.
 I got to marvel at the buildings and explore areas without tourist menus, where prices drop in half and crowds don’t get in your way.
 My first visit to Venice left me with a lukewarm impression, but seeing it again a second left me realizing just how wonderful the city really is.